4 days ago

 Basic Security in the Field – United Nations Department of Safety & Security

-This is a mandatory on-line course for all candidates wishing in the future to deploy with any UN agency.
+This is a mandatory on-line course for all candidates wishing in the future to deploy with any United Nations (UN) agency.
 As well as introducing security material of a general nature, this package focuses on the UN approach to security issues and provides comprehensive information on the UN security system as it operates around the world.
 The course takes approximately four to five hours to complete.

 Stay Safe – International Federation of the Red Cross and Red Crescent Societies (IFRC)